jzuhone/pyxsim/doc/source/how_it_works.rst

 observed, since the goal is to create an initial distribution that will be a statistically robust sample from which to draw events when creating synthetic observations.
-The photons are generated with three-dimensional positions in the rest frame of the source (except that their energies are potentially cosmologically redshifted with the given redshift), since the positions on the sky and the Doppler shifting of the photons are taken into account in the next step when a line of sight is provided.
+The photons are generated with three-dimensional positions in the rest frame of the source (except that their energies are potentially cosmologically redshifted with the given redshift, if the source is cosmologically distant), since the positions on the sky and the Doppler shifting of the photons are taken into account in the next step when a line of sight is provided.

 Figure 1 shows a schematic example of a three-dimensional source and how the photons are generated from it.
 The details of how photons are created can be found in :ref:`photon-lists`.